The Blandford-Znajek theory revisited: The power of the slip

-which implies that I have considered the black hole as the ``rotor'' and the magnetic field lines of the magnetosphere as the ``stator''.
+which implies that -- in the view of the electric machine analogy -- I have considered the black hole as the ``rotor'' and the magnetic field lines as the ``stator''.
 Obviously the latter does not need to be really at rest: what is important is the relative motion between the two structures.
+Moreover, these terms are just for consistency with the discussion below, when I will speak about generator and motor.
+It is well-known that the event horizon has no magnetic field, but -- as noted by \cite{KOM1, WALD} -- there is a rotationally-induced electric field.

 Then, the Eq.~(\ref{EQ:BZ}) can be rewritten as a function of the slip: